menyawino/DNase-seq_RNNs_vs_CNNs/README.md

 These three methods—one-hot encoding, k-mer embeddings, and multi-scale CNNs—have become go-to approaches because they balance **accuracy**, **interpretability**, and **scalability**.
 They also form the basis for more advanced hybrid models, making them a solid foundation for further exploration.

-Let me know which one you'd like to dive deeper into, and we can explore architectures, use cases, or implementation strategies! 🚀

 ---

 ### **Why ENCODE?**